KannonZenetism/zenetism-field-physics/zenetism/glossary/entropically-implicated.md

 ## Definition

 A relative structure is *entropically implicated* when its configuration, alignment, enactment-history, or outcome participates in entropic motion — without the structure thereby becoming an entropic essence.
-Implication attaches to what a structure is configured into and enacted toward; it does not attach to essence, which cannot be abolished and is not converted by use.
+Implication attaches to what a structure is configured into and enacted toward; it does not attach to essence, which cannot be abolished and is not converted by contact.

 ## What It Attaches To